 Bernard, Maine, located on the southwestern part of Mount Desert Island, is often referred to as being on the “quiet” or “back” side of the island because it is on the opposite side from the well known and busier town of Bar Harbor.
 Bernard, and the local vicinity, has the rugged and easy-going manner of a Downeast fishing village.
 There is plenty of local character with lots of coastal photo opportunities.
 The harbor itself is shared by both Bass Harbor and Bernard and either place offers great views of the other.
 Each side offers its photo perspective advantages depending upon the time of day and lighting.
 Neither are actually separate towns but are both part of the municipality of Tremont.
-For Bernard lodging, dining, activity, and Acadia National Park regional information, please refer to the links at the top or bottom of this page.
-To see more local images, click the photos link below.
+For Bernard vacation rentals, dining, activity, and Acadia National Park regional information, please refer to the links at the top or and elsewhere on this page.

 Bernard GPS: Latitude 44.240766; Longitude -68.352143

 Keith Higgins, Fire Chief (noted April 20, 2013)

 - Area Churches & Synagogues

 There is an excellent pier in Bernard that provides some wonderful perspectives of the harbor to the North, East, and South toward the open ocean.
 This location works well for shooting images during numerous times of day because you can often get some strong side lighting which enhances the appearance of shape and form.
 There will often be a steady stream of lobstermen doing their work starting very early in the morning.
 For this reason, the Villages of Bernard and Bass Harbor is the place to be early in the day if you want to capture typical scenes of a working fishing port.
 From here, consider going to the East to explore the Bass Harbor head Light in Acadia National Park or go Wester, North West to Seal Cove, also in Tremont or to Pretty March in Acadia National Park.